ENV790/env790.github.io/_pages/lessons.md

 # Class Proposed Schedule
 <br>
 The proposed schedule below is subject to change.
 My initial plan is to cover all the material listed here but I might modify it if extra time is needed for some particular topics.
-I will updates this table as needed during the semester.
+I will update this table as needed during the semester.

 | Lecture | Module |   Date  | Topic | Homework |